I felt numb.

 Whether you’re creating an employee assistance program from scratch or outsourcing the effort to a dedicated firm, you need to have documented processes.
 By recording the methods that have to be followed when interacting with your employees you can ensure that all of the vital aspects of an EAP are being followed.

 This allows you to provide direct instructions on how each task should be completed.
-In turn, this means that everyone who carries out, say, an employee assessment, a referral to outside services, and so on, has all of the information they need in one location.
+In turn, this means that everyone carrying out, say, an employee assessment, a referral to outside services, and so on, has all the tasks they need to complete right in front of them.